 Heroin addiction and opiate addiction is currently an epidemic among young adults.
 Roughly 80% of the clients we serve at NorthStar Transitions have struggled with a heroin or opiate addiction.
 Many young adults begin their opiate addiction by using prescribed medications such as vicodin, percocet, dilaudid, morphine, oxycodone or oxycontin.
 Once young adult opiate addicts can no longer obtain prescribed opiates they often turn to heroin which is readily available in most urban areas around the country.
 Many young adults drive into the most dangerous parts of the inner city from their suburban towns in order to purchase heroin.

 Once a person begins using opiates they initially develop a mental craving for the drug.
-Eventually the body becomes physically dependent on the drug and the addict will go into severe withdrawl without their fix.
-Symptoms of opiate withdrawl include hot and cold flashes, vomiting, diarrhea, aches, pains and severe mental anguish.
-Heroin and opiate withdrawl can be deadly so medical detox is recommended.
+Eventually the body becomes physically dependent on the drug and the addict will go into severe withdrawal without their fix.
+Symptoms of opiate withdrawal include hot and cold flashes, vomiting, diarrhea, aches, pains and severe mental anguish.
+Heroin and opiate withdrawal can be deadly so medical detox is recommended.

 After medical detox, the heroin addict or opiate addict should attend a 30 day primary treatment program.
 Denver drug rehab CeDAR, Denver drug rehab Harmony Foundation and Denver drug rehab Raleigh House of Hope all offer effective substance abuse treatment for opiate addiction and heroin addiction.
 Both CeDAR and Harmony offer medical detox for heroin and opiate addicts.